max2ma/FinancialModels_AmazonF1/README.md

 | Heston | European option |32|2^{24}|256|1.52|1.14|15% |2.2%|8.2%|8.2%| 26%|
 | Heston | European barrier option |32|2^{23}|256|0.75|0.56|14%|2.3%|7.8%|8.0%|26%|

+The execution time for black-scholes model could be estimated by: no.paths * no.partitions * clock_period / no.random_number_generator
+The execution time for heston model could be estimated by: 2 * no.paths * no.partitions * clock_period / no.random_number_generator

 Taking the first application as an example, there initialized 64 random number generator which run in parallel.
 For 2^31 path simulations, it takes 0.2s on the FPGA.
 The resource utilization is no more than 43%.
 So at least 2x performamnce can be achieved on this device.
+The actual execution time is about 30% more than the estimated time by the synthesizer.

 Further optimization can be found in the paper [High Performance and Low Power Monte Carlo Methods to Option Pricing Models via High Level Design and Synthesis](http://ieeexplore.ieee.org/abstract/document/7920245/).